Giada De Laurentiis Reveals Her Marshalls Finds That Made Her Say "Wow" - E! Online

 Marshalls always impresses a smart shopper.

-When visiting the off-price department store, many consumers including Giada De Laurentiis never know what to expect.
+When visiting the retailer, many consumers including Giada De Laurentiis never know what to expect.

 "What makes shopping at Marshalls so fun is that every store has a wide selection of gifts, décor, holiday fashion, wellness must haves and more for consumers to discover," the Food Network star exclusively shared with E!
 News.
 "It's the perfect one stop shop destination for all of your holiday needs, at an amazing value."